Gentlekboy/Stopwatch/readme.md

 - Second button (Pause): This button pauses the timer
 - Third button (Reset): By clicking this button, the timer is reset to zero as well as any lap records cleared
 - Fourth button (Lap): Each time this button is clicked, a screenshot of that particular time is recorded.
+- Fifth button (Reset Lap): This resets the lap records.